-But which CMS should you choose from the many available?
+Among the many options available, making the right choice for your Ecommerce can be daunting.
 In this post we aim to provide you with information that can help you make an informed choice.
 Let's take a look at some of the most well-known and widely used platforms on the web.

-Content management tools make life easier for those developing and maintaining e-commerce sites and are widely used: according to research by W3Techs¹, only just over 40% of sites worldwide do not use CMS.
+Content management tools make life easier for those developing and maintaining Ecommerce sites and are widely used: according to research by W3Techs², only just over 40% of sites worldwide do not use CMS.

-There are dozens, if not hundreds, of platforms for managing online multimedia content, and in this post we will focus only on those most widely used for creating e-commerce stores.
+There are dozens, if not hundreds, of platforms for managing online multimedia content, and in this post we will focus only on those most often used for creating Ecommerce stores.

 This platform is a solution from Salesforce, international leader in CRM (Customer Relationship Management) solutions, which was formed through the 2016 acquisition of Demandware, a platform that was very well-known amongst those in the field.
 This is probably the platform best suited to medium to large projects and companies, also considering the costs.